ghga-de/nf-snvcalling/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.

 **Important Notice:** The whole workflow is only ready for DKFZ cluster users for now, It is strongly recommended that they read the whole documentation before usage.
-This workflow works better with nextflow/22.07.1-edge in the cluster, It is recommended to use >22.07.1.
-Only SNV Calling part can be used for outside users, reference files and chromosome length file must be given for this.
+It is recommended to use any version >22.07.1.
+Only SNV Calling part can be used for outside users, reference files and chromosome length files must be given for this.

 ## Pipeline summary